-There are three main types of harness.
+There are three main types of harnesses.
 However, many variations of them have appeared over time.
 The three main types, depicted below, are the “Neck and Girth Harness”, “Breast Strap Harness”, and the “Full Collar” harness.
-Each of these serve their own particular purpose; however, they all have one thing in common; they make your dog stronger.
+Each of these serves its own particular purpose; however, they all have one thing in common; they make your dog stronger.

 Photo Reference: https://julius-k9.com/en/the-history-of-dog-harnesses/